The Massachusetts Boater Safety Handbook

 - Regularly test a PFD’s buoyancy in shallow water or a swimming pool.
 Remember that, over time, the ultraviolet radiation from the sun will break down the synthetic materials used to make your PFD.

-- Frequently inspect personal flotation devices for rips or tears, discolored or weakened material, insecure straps or zippers, or labels that are no longer readable.
+- Frequently inspect PFDs for rips or tears, discolored or weakened material, insecure straps or zippers, or labels that are no longer readable.
 Discard and replace any PFD that has a problem.

 - If using an inflatable PFD, before each outing check the status of the inflator and that the CO2 cylinder has not been used, has no leaks, and is tightly screwed in.
 Also check that the PFD itself has no leaks by removing the CO2 cylinder and orally inflating the PFD.
 The PFD should still be firm after several hours.
 After an inflatable PFD has been inflated using the CO2 cylinder, replace the spent cylinder and re-arm it.
 Because an inflatable PFD is a mechanical device, it requires regular maintenance.
 Inspect and maintain the inflatable portion of the PFD as instructed in the owner’s manual.